 On the Seat Insulated Coolers

-These are great for the kid on the go.
-They have many pockets on the side for toys and books.
+These on-the-seat insulated coolers (affiliate) are great for the kid on the go.
+They have many side pockets for toys and books.
 And the inside can store the food for each child.
 Nice for kids with specific food preferences.
 It also works for kids who have dietary restrictions.
 Each child could have their own bin.
 This would work great in a minivan where the children can spread out.

-Recently I did a review about Mollie Ollie Mimmo Caddy which worked great for non-refrigerated snacks.
+I did a review about Mollie Ollie (affiliate) Mimmo Caddy (affiliate), which worked great for non-refrigerated snacks.
 Check the review out: 9 WAYS TO USE MOLLIE OLLIE MIMMO CADDY TO ORGANIZE YOUR LIFE

 Back of the Car Seat Organizers

-For smaller cross-over vehicles or sedans, these two work great.
-It gives the kids places to store their drinks and snacks and their activities.
-Each of our children had their own back of the seat storage organizer.
-They held things like colored pencil boxes, notepads, DVDs for the DVD player, video game devices, etc... in them.
-It really helped reduce the arguing issues during the trip.
+These back-of-the-car seat organizers (affiliate) work well for smaller crossovers or sedans.
+They give the kids places to store their drinks, snacks, and activities.
+Each of our children had their own back-of-the-seat storage organizer.
+They held things like colored pencil boxes (affiliate), notepads, DVDs for the DVD player, video game devices, etc. It really helped reduce the arguing issues during the trip.

 Electric Coolers for the Car

-The one above with the insulated pocket helped keep drinks and water from getting too hot in the summer.
+The electric coolers for the car (affiliate) above, along with the insulated pocket, helped keep drinks and water from getting too hot in the summer.
 I never used this one before, but it looks really neat.
-Add a frozen water bottle in with the other drinks to keep the drinks cool and you don't need an ice pack. =)
+Add a frozen water bottle with the other drinks to keep them cool; you don't need an ice pack. =)

-This one is great for larger cars or minivans that have extra lighters to use to keep your food cold while driving.
-The downside is when you turn off the car for hours, your drinks will probably be warm.
+This electric cooler (affiliate) is great for larger cars or minivans that have extra lighters to keep food cold while driving.
+The downside is that if you leave the car off for hours, your drinks will probably be warm.

 Taking a pet with you on your vacation?
 These are products for your furry family.
-They need food and water too.
-I like that this one has various areas to store pet essentials.
+They need food and water, too.
+I like that this one has multiple compartments for storing pet essentials.
 If you have soft dog food, be sure you have a cool place to store it.
 You wouldn't want your pet to get sick on the road.
 That is not fun at all.

 Below are a few additional tips to make your trip a great success.

-What's nice is that they can be washed out and reused and can stack easily.
+What's nice is that they can be washed out, reused, and stacked easily.
 I wish I had had these when my kids were little.
-We used the mini glass mason jars, which were very clunky and heavy to carry.
+We used the mini glass mason jars (affiliate), which were very clunky and heavy to carry.

 Look for containers built into the coolers.
-Removable dividers will not work because the food will slide under the dividers.
-Keeping food separated from the liquid items will help them stay fresh.
-The containers should also lock on several sides.
+Removable dividers will not work because the food will slide under them.
+Keeping food separated from liquid items will help them stay fresh.
+The containers should also be locked on several sides.

 Prep Food Tips For On The Go to Keep Them Safe to Eat: